 Bachelor of Arts in Interdepartmental Studies

-The Bachelor of Arts in Interdepartmental Studies allows you to choose one of four directed tracks
+The Bachelor of Arts in Interdepartmental Studies allows you to choose one of three preapproved tracks of study with several emphasis areas.

 Learning Outcomes